juxor/afaq/markdown/secI3.md

-_"impossible"_ to wish _"the division of labour, with machinery and manufactures, to be abandoned, and each family to return to the system of primitive indivision, - that is, to **each one by himself, each one for himself**, in the most literal meaning of the words."_ [**Property is Theft!**, p.
+_"impossible"_ to wish _"the division of labour, with machinery and manufactures, to be abandoned, and each family to return to the system of primitive indivision, - that is, to **each one by himself, each one for himself** , in the most literal meaning of the words."_ [ **Property is Theft!** , p.
 11 and p.
 194] As historian K. Steven Vincent correctly
 summarises:

-> _"On this issue, it is necessary to emphasise that, contrary to the general image given in the secondary literature, Proudhon was not hostile to large industry.
-Clearly, he objected to many aspects of what these large enterprises had introduced into society.
-For example, Proudhon strenuously opposed the degrading character of . . . work which required an individual to repeat one minor function continuously.
-But he was not opposed in principle to large- scale production.
-What he desired was to humanise such production, to socialise it so that the worker would not be the mere appendage to a machine.
+> _"On this issue, it is necessary to emphasise that, contrary to the general
+> image given in the secondary literature, Proudhon was not hostile to large
+> industry.
+Clearly, he objected to many aspects of what these large
+> enterprises had introduced into society.
+For example, Proudhon strenuously
+> opposed the degrading character of . . . work which required an individual
+> to repeat one minor function continuously.
+But he was not opposed in
+> principle to large-scale production.
+What he desired was to humanise such
+> production, to socialise it so that the worker would not be the mere
-Such a humanisation of large industries would result, according to Proudhon, from the introduction of strong workers' associations.
-These associations would enable the workers to determine jointly by election how the enterprise was to be directed and operated on a day-to-day basis."_ [**Proudhon and the Rise of French Republican Socialism,** p.
+> appendage to a machine.
+Such a humanisation of large industries would
+> result, according to Proudhon, from the introduction of strong workers'
+> associations.
+These associations would enable the workers to determine
+> jointly by election how the enterprise was to be directed and operated on a
+> day-to-day basis."_ [ **Proudhon and the Rise of French Republican
+> Socialism,** p.
 156]

 Moreover, Proudhon did not see an anarchist society as one of isolated communities or workplaces.
 Like other anarchists, as we discussed in [section